zhouyangstrath/CABLEX_API/source/basic-operation.rst

 ---------------

-The aim of LS5 is to run full dynamic analysis with the client specified FOWT motion data with 12 conditions (wind/wave/current combination), similarly the model is to switch from a Lazywave configuraiton to real design RPW cable configuration (Reverse-Plaint Wave configuraiton) with the introduction of
+The aim of LS5 is to run full dynamic analysis with the client specified FOWT motion data with 12 conditions (wind/wave/current combination), similarly the model is to introduce a RPW cable configuration together with the floater and test it with client provided time series data.
-**Tether Clamp & Lower Catenary**, the current and offsets is also introduced in the process, offsets is set as 30% of water depth, while the current refers as 50-y return period current speed,

 .. image:: _static/LS5.PNG
    :alt: LS51